devilkim/react-simple-todo/README.md

 ### React Simple Todo App

-This app is created for my friend that is studying for the first time.
+This app is created for my friend who is studying react for the first time.